 I long admired ancestors of the faith like David and Moses.
 How often I wondered if I could champion God like they did, I cannot say.
 Little did I realize then that Celestial was another of many ways God granted my wish.
 He consistently picks unlikely people like them to reveal Himself as the source of true greatness and to drive them into a greater reliance on Him.
 What else was I then than among the least qualified, unexpected, and constrained people He could pick to write a book?
 Thus, Celestial, along with all tasks He’ll ever call me to, will never be a waste—finished or unfinished.
 The rigors from just learning how to walk enriches me in His ways far more than succeeding itself ever could.
 No doubt about it.
 Any journey He directs is always worth it.

 Of course, I had no idea how painful the final stretch would be...

 I hope you liked this entry of Celestial Diaries!
 There’s more to come!
 Please consider liking, sharing, and leaving a comment.
-And if you’d like to see more of what I do and my upcoming book, Celestial, visit my Celestial book page and consider subscribing for my free newsletter below for updates, discounts on my editing services, and prize draws!
+And if you’d like to see more of what I do and my book, Celestial, visit my Celestial book page for info and shopping links and consider subscribing for my free newsletter below for updates, discounts on my editing services, and prize draws!
 Thank you!